Calvineries/Gmod-Nexus-External-ESP/README.md

 https://github.com/Calvineries/Gmod-Nexus-External-ESP/releases/

 ## Common issues
-I don't see the wallhack!
+I don't see the wallhack
-- Use video setting: **Borderless window**
+- Use video setting: **Borderless window**.

-The cheat don't detect gmod!
+The cheat don't detect gmod
-- Use the beta version: **Chromium x64**
+- Use the beta gmod version: **Chromium x64**.

+Black overlay (non transparent)
+- Change the "OpenGL GDI Compatibility" in Nvidia Control Panel to "Prefer compatibility". or
+- Make the application (if compiled), or python (if not compiled) use your integrated graphics card instead of your graphics card (or the opposite).

+I can't use the uncompiled version:
+- There is information on the BetterGo repo.

+## Contributions to the code are welcome!